-Cephalosporins are bactericidal β-lactam antibiotics.
-They inhibit enzymes in the cell wall of susceptible bacteria, disrupting cell synthesis.
-There are 5 generations of cephalosporins (see Table: Cephalosporins*).
+Cephalosporins are bactericidal beta-lactam antibiotics Beta-Lactams Beta-lactams are antibiotics that have a beta-lactam ring nucleus.
+Subclasses include Carbapenems Cephalosporins and cephamycins (cephems) Clavams Monobactams read more .
+They inhibit enzymes in the cell wall of susceptible bacteria, disrupting cell wall synthesis.
+There are 5 generations of cephalosporins.

-Cephalosporins penetrate well into most body fluids and the ECF of most tissues, especially when inflammation (which enhances diffusion) is present.
-However, the only cephalosporins that reach CSF levels high enough to treat meningitis are
+Cephalosporins penetrate well into most body fluids and the extracellular fluid of most tissues, especially when inflammation (which enhances diffusion) is present.
+However, the only cephalosporins that reach cerebrospinal fluid levels high enough to treat meningitis are

-All cephalosporins penetrate poorly into ICF and the vitreous humor.
+All cephalosporins penetrate poorly into intracellular fluid and the vitreous humor.

 Most cephalosporins are excreted primarily in urine, so their doses must be adjusted in patients with renal insufficiency.
 Cefoperazone and ceftriaxone, which have significant biliary excretion, do not require such dose adjustment.